Hyperbaric oxygen in the treatment of acute ischemic stroke: an unsettled issue. | Canada Hyperbarics Skip to main content

 What They Found

-Animal studies generally suggested a promising role for hyperbaric oxygen (HBO) in acute ischemic stroke.
+Animal studies generally suggested a promising role for hyperbaric oxygen (HBO) in acute ischaemic stroke.
 Over 400 human cases treated with HBO reported improvement in about half, though the overall effectiveness of HBO for most conditions beyond carbon monoxide poisoning and decompression sickness remains debated.

 Canadian Relevance